The Emergence of Higher-Order Structure in Scientific and Technological Knowledge Networks: Results

-Coefficient estimates for the regression analysis are shown in Table \ref{table:MainRegressions}.
+Coefficient estimates are shown in Table \ref{table:MainRegressions}.
 To facilitate interpretation, Figure \ref{figure:MainRegressionsCoefficientPlotHoles} plots these estimates for $\beta_0$ through $\beta_3$ based on Table \ref{table:MainRegressions}, Model 5.
 We observe a curvilinear (inverted-U shaped) relationship between knowledge network topology and the probability of a hit publication.
 Increases in 0-dimensional holes ($\beta_0$) are negatively associated with the probability of a hit publication ($\textrm{coef.} = -0.0031; P<0.001$).
 Higher dimensional holes ($\beta_1$, $\beta_2$, $\beta_3$) are all positively (and significantly) associated with the probability of a hit, with the magnitude of the coefficient being largest for $\beta_1$ ($\textrm{coef.} = -0.0163; P<0.001$) and declining thereafter.
-Overall, this pattern of results offers some support for both views discussed above; increasing topological complexity is associated with breakthroughs, but primarily at moderate dimensionality.
+Overall, these results offer some support for both views discussed above; increases in higher-order structure are associated with breakthroughs, but primarily at moderate dimensionality.